Luxembourg/Germany/France

 Afternoon:

-Meet your Group Leaders at the hotel at 2:00 p.m. for an orientation to Cologne.
-This afternoon, join local guides for a walking exploration of Cologne’s Old Town.
-Discover the city’s rich history, from its Roman beginnings to its medieval importance and postwar reconstruction.
+We’ll meet our Group Leaders at the hotel at 2:00 p.m. for an orientation to Cologne before joining local experts for a walking exploration of Cologne’s Old Town.
+We will discover the city’s rich history, from its Roman beginnings to its medieval importance and postwar reconstruction.
 Selected sites highlight Cologne’s political, religious, and commercial development over two millennia, offering insight into the city’s present-day identity.
-Your Group Leaders will accompany the group and help connect the experience to the broader themes of the program.
+The Group Leaders will accompany us and help connect the experience to the broader themes of the program.

 Dinner: